pingywon/Connected-Patient-Analytics-Platform/README.md

 - Runs locally in your browser.
 The ZIP is decoded in memory and nothing is uploaded.
 - The app loads two third-party scripts from public CDNs at page open — `jszip@3.10.1` and `plotly-2.30.0` — so a first-time launch needs internet.
 Everything after that stays local.
 For fully offline use, vendor those two scripts next to `CPAP.html` and swap the `<script src="…">` tags to relative paths.
-- Tested only on ResMed AirSense 11 SD exports.
-Other devices may load partially or not at all.
 - Intended for exploration and curiosity. **Not a medical device.
 Not a clinical tool.
 Not medical advice.** Do not rely on it for treatment decisions — talk to your doctor or sleep specialist.

 ## Dependencies